Louiscrrn/word2vec-contrastive-learning/README.md

 This project implements the Word2Vec (Skip-Gram with Negative Sampling) model from scratch using PyTorch, with the aim of examining it through the modern lens of contrastive self-supervised learning.

-The objective is to learn meaningful word representations from unlabeled data (WikiText-2) and to evaluate the transferability of these representations on a supervised downstream task (AG News classification).
+The objective is to learn meaningful word r√epresentations from unlabeled data (WikiText-2) and to evaluate the transferability of these representations on a supervised downstream task (AG News classification).

 ## Project Structure

 ```
-word2vec-as-contrastive-learning/
+word2vec-as-contrastive-learning/ı
 ├── assets/                           # Result plots and figures
 ├── notebooks/
 │   ├── word2vec.ipynb                # Word2Vec model training on WikiText-2